fagan2888/Pet-Adoption/README.md

 4. correlation matrix on all variables, including Y and all Xi, see example Image-8_correl-mat.png

 Once we have some preliminary results on all those, we can group and discuss for the next step.

+---

+Yuwen "Next Steps" - 3/23/19

+In case any of you have time to do a bit further exploration before our meeting at noon, here is a preliminary list of things for the next step exploration.
+I will continue checking the results and more to come.

+1. all the categorical variables need freq table: type, gender, color, MaturitySize, FurLength,Vaccinated, state, VideoAmt, PhotoAmt, AdoptionSpeed, Quantity
+2. may consider to group breed variable.
+Do either of you have any good idea on how to group the breed?
+The problem right now is that breed information is too detailed and became useless to the predictive power when each category of the data is thin.
+Ideally, we want to create a new variable to group breed by certain characteristics, e.g. how active the breed is, how aggressive the breed is, etc. This could be potentially a burdensome one-time work load.
+3. created new variables:
+          1) "mixed breed" based on if breed2==0 vs breed2 != 0
+          2) "no fee flag": if fee == 0 vs fee != 0
+4. need to check number of missing in variables: breed1, age,
+5.  need 1% and 99% value for variables: age
+6. data quality check:
+          1) any observation with color2 == 0 while color3 !=0
+          2) any observation with breed1 == 0 while breed2 != 0
+7. the correlation matrix is truncated in the jupyter, can you generate a full matrix?